 In continuous wall foundations it is recommended that reinforcement be provided wherever an abrupt change in magnitude of load or variation in ground support occurs.
 Continuous wall foundations will normally be constructed in mass concrete provided that the angle of spread of load from the edge of the wall base to the outer edge of the ground bearing does not exceed one (vertical) in one (horizontal).
 Foundations on sloping ground, and where re-grading is likely to take place, may require to be designed as retaining walls to accommodate steps between adjacent ground floor slabs or finished ground levels.
 At all changes of level unreinforced foundations should be lapped at the steps for a distance at least equal to the thickness of the foundation or a minimum of 12inches (300 mm).
-Where the height of the step exceeds the thickness of the foundations should be not less than 6 inches (152 mm), and care should be taken with the excavation levels to ensure that this minimum thickness is maintained.
+Where the height of the step exceeds the thickness of the foundation, special precautions should be taken.
+The thickness of reinforced strip foundations should be not less than 6 inches (152 mm), and care should be taken with the excavation levels to ensure that this minimum thickness is maintained.